zack-bitcoin/amoveo/docs/other_blockchains/pow_pos_hybrid.md

 It is cheap to bribe the stakers to participate in an attack for all N>1.

-But if N<1, that means it is cheaper to do hashpower attacks vs standard PoW.
+But if N<1, that means it is cheaper to do hashpower attacks in comparison to 100% PoW.

 So lets try N=1.